Granite Quarry School

-Granite Quarry School, also known as Schuford Memorial Elementary School and Granite Quarry Elementary School, is a historic school complex located at Granite Quarry, Rowan County, North Carolina.
-The main school building was built in 1933, and is a one-story, "H"-shaped building sheathed in granite.
-It has a side gable roof with shed dormers and a pedimented entrance portico.
+Granite Quarry School, also known as Shuford Memorial Elementary School and Granite Quarry Elementary School, is a historic school complex located at Granite Quarry, Rowan County, North Carolina.
+The main school building was built in 1933, and is a one-story, H-shaped building sheathed in granite.
+It has a side-gable roof with shed dormers and a pedimented entrance portico.
 Connected to the main building by open, covered walkways are the cafeteria (1956) designed by Leslie Boney and a classroom building (1960).
 It was originally built for African-American students and continued to operate until 1968 when its students were integrated into other county schools.

+An email from Jan Smoot states that education of African-American students in Granite Quarry began around 1906 at White Rock A.M.E.
+Zion Church, with a one-room school by 1918.
+A building built by people in the community was dedicated on January 30, 1934.
+The name was changed in 1965 to honor Principal Clarence Jay Shuford.

-It was listed on the National Register of Historic Places in 2001.
+The building was listed on the National Register of Historic Places in 2001.